First steps

 Webhook Workflows

-Webhook workflows allow working with parameters from events and from the user’s profile in Yespo.
+Webhook workflows allow working with parameters from events and from the contact’s profile in Yespo.

 This request uploads and sends the contact’s data from Yespo to other systems and contrariwise collects data into Yespo from external systems.
 Using this as a part of a workflow, you can: